Figure Drawing Proportions and Structure: A Simple Practice Guide

 - limbs

 Keep everything loose.
 Think of these shapes as placeholders.
 They exist only to help you understand the pose.
+If the torso is the hard part, spend extra time with constructing the torso in gesture drawing.

 Keep Proportions Simple